Pedro Miguel González: Legal proceedings

-Though an arrest warrant was issued for González Pinzón shortly after the murder, he evaded arrest for more than two years, reportedly spending part of this time in Cuba.
+Though an arrest warrant was issued for González shortly after the murder, he evaded arrest for more than two years, reportedly spending part of this time in Cuba.
 In 1995, he surrendered directly to new President Ernesto Perez Balladares on live national television, accompanied by his father.
 González's father stated that the unusual circumstances were needed "to avoid an attempt on the kid's life".
 He accused the previous Guillermo Endara administration of "judicial terrorism" and stated that under the Perez Balladares administration, his son could receive a fair trial.

-González Pinzón was held for the following two years in an air-conditioned jail cell with a computer and cell phone, during which his trial was repeatedly delayed.
-Jaime Abad Espinosa, the Panamanian police official who had led the investigation into the murder, was forced to resign, and was accused by González's father of suppressing ballistics evidence proving González Pinzón's innocence.
+González was held for the following two years in an air-conditioned jail cell with a computer and cell phone, during which his trial was repeatedly delayed.
+Jaime Abad Espinosa, the Panamanian police official who had led the investigation into the murder, was forced to resign, and was accused by González's father of suppressing ballistics evidence proving González's innocence.
 Abad was later arrested and tried on the charge.
 Panamanian human rights groups protested on Abad's behalf, with the Panamanian Center for the Investigation of Human Rights and Judicial Assistance stating that the "unaccustomed dispatch" with which Abad's case was handled indicated that its "clear purpose is that its result influence the result of the other case".
 Abad was found guilty of removing evidence and fined, but was pardoned on June 28, 1998 by Perez Balladares.

-In late 1997, González Pinzón was brought to trial and acquitted.
+In late 1997, González was brought to trial and acquitted.
 The US State Department objected to the verdict, calling it "inconsistent with persuasive testimony by credible and disinterested witnesses as well as firearm and other physical evidence".
 The Washington Post described the verdict as an "outrage" that showed that US soldiers must leave the country following the handover of the Panama Canal.

-González Pinzón was also indicted by a US grand jury for his alleged role in the killing shortly after it took place.
+González was also indicted by a US grand jury for his alleged role in the killing shortly after it took place.
 He remained wanted by the US as of 2007.